Avishkar2004/DSA/3. Arrays/ArraysInterviewQuestion.md

 const numbers =   [1,2,3,4,5]

-// Sum :- if satisfies the condition then return every single item
+// some :- if satisfies the condition then return every single item
 // return true of false
 const newNumber = numbers.some((item, index,array) => {
 return item > 3